mengelbrecht/lightline-bufferline/README.md

 ##### `g:lightline#bufferline#min_buffer_count`

-Automatically hides the bufferline if there are less than `n` buffers.
-Default is `0` and disables the auto-hide behaviour.
+Hides the bufferline by default and shows it if there are `n` or more buffers.
+Default is `0` and the bufferline is always shown.
 If `min_tab_count` is also specified the bufferline will be shown if one of the conditions is met.

 ##### `g:lightline#bufferline#min_tab_count`

-Automatically hides the bufferline if there are less than `n` tabs.
-Default is `0` and disables the auto-hide behaviour.
+Hides the bufferline by default and shows it if there are `n` or more tabs.
+Default is `0` and the bufferline is always shown.
 If `min_buffer_count` is also specified the bufferline will be shown if one of the conditions is met.
 This option can be useful if you are also displaying tabs in the lightline tabline.